Eat To Live, Do Not Live To Eat

 - 13-Cis-Retinoic acid is used in the treatment of skin and cervical cancers [16].

-- High intake of Beta-Carotene rich foods decrease the incidence of esophageal cancer.
+- Inverse relation has been observed between high intake of Beta-Carotene rich foods and the incidence of esophageal cancer.

-National Institute of Nutrition (NIN) recommends a diet (min 400gm) that includes high intake of fresh vegetables, fruits, garlic and spices such as turmeric in adequate amounts for cancer prevention [17].
+National Institute of Nutrition (NIN) recommends a diet that includes high intake of fresh vegetables, fruits, garlic and spices such as turmeric in adequate amounts for cancer prevention [17].

 Diet and Specific Cancers